 Occupational provisions provide cover for both insured persons and their dependants and help them lead a self-determined life.
-In the event of old age, disability or death, the 2nd pillar is to enable maintenance of the accustomed standard of living in an appropriate manner.
-The goal is for the 1st and 2nd pillars to cover pension income of around 60% of the last salary.
+In the event of old age, disability or death, the second pillar is to enable maintenance of the accustomed standard of living in an appropriate manner.
+The goal is for the first and second pillars to cover pension income of around 60 percent of the last salary.

 When are occupational provisions mandatory?

 Anyone who meets the following conditions is subject to mandatory insurance:

 - You are subject to AHV contributions, i.e. you are already insured under the 1st pillar.